 - Cover leftovers and store in the refrigerator for up to 5 days.

-Make ahead tip: Baked crisp freezes well for up to 3 months.
+- Make Ahead & Freezing Instructions: Baked crisp freezes well for up to 3 months.
 Thaw overnight in the refrigerator, then warm in a 350°F (177°C) for 20 minutes or until heated through.
 I do not suggest preparing the crisp and storing it, unbaked, in the refrigerator because the topping will get soggy.
 You can prepare and assemble the crisp through step 3 and freeze for up to 3 months.
 Allow to thaw overnight in the refrigerator, then continue with step 4.

-- You need about 1.5 lbs of cherries.
-You can use any variety-- I use a combination of dark sweet and rainier.
+- Cherries: You need about 1.5 lbs of cherries.
+You can use any variety—I use a combination of dark sweet and rainier.
 If using sour cherries, increase sugar to 3/4 depending how sweet you like it.
 You can use frozen cherries.
 Thaw and blot them with a paper towel before using.